adhamhaddad/Banking-System/README.md

 # Banking-System
 #
 ## Description
-A simple dynamic website which has some of specs that transfers money ...
+A simple dynamic website with dummy data in the database from 1 to 10 users is saved in the `Customers` table.
+Users can also transfer money and all transfers will record in the `Transfers` table.

 ## Installations